fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_44.jpg)

-Figure 10.44: Output with the histogram function
+Caption: Output with the histogram function

 Okay.
 It\'s not bad, but there\'s one glaring issue.
 It\'s the distribution of bins.
 It seems most rooms have an average of six, but